Luke the Evangelist: Life

+Luke's earliest mention is in the Epistle to Philemon, chapter 1, verse 24.
+He is also mentioned in Colossians 4:14 and 2 Timothy 4:11, both traditionally held to be Pauline epistles (see Authorship of the Pauline epistles).

 Epiphanius states that Luke was one of the Seventy Apostles (Panarion 51.11), and John Chrysostom indicates at one point that the "brother" that Paul mentions in the Second Epistle to the Corinthians 8:18 is either Luke or Barnabas (Homily 18 on Second Corinthians on 2 Corinthians 8:18).

 If one accepts that Luke was indeed the author of the Gospel bearing his name and the Acts of the Apostles, certain details of his personal life can be reasonably assumed.
-While he does exclude himself from those who were eyewitnesses to Jesus' ministry, he repeatedly uses the word "we" in describing the Pauline missions in Acts of the Apostles, indicating that he was personally there at those times.
+While he does exclude himself from those who were eyewitnesses to Jesus' ministry, he repeatedly uses the word we in describing the Pauline missions in Acts of the Apostles, indicating that he was personally there at those times.

 The composition of the writings, as well as the range of vocabulary used, indicate that the author was an educated man.
 A quote in the Epistle to the Colossians differentiates between Luke and other colleagues "of the circumcision."

 This comment has traditionally caused commentators to conclude that Luke was a gentile.
 If this were true, it would make Luke the only writer of the New Testament who can clearly be identified as not being Jewish.
 However, that is not the only possibility.
 Although Luke is considered likely to have been a gentile Christian, some scholars believe him to have been a Hellenized Jew.
 The phrase could just as easily be used to differentiate between those Christians who strictly observed the rituals of Judaism and those who did not.

 Luke's presence in Rome with the Apostle Paul near the end of Paul's life was attested by 2 Timothy 4:11: "Only Luke is with me".
-In the last chapter of the Book of Acts, widely attributed to Luke, there are several accounts in the first person also affirming Luke's presence in Rome, including : "And when we came to Rome…" According to some accounts, Luke also contributed to the authorship of the Epistle to the Hebrews.
+In the last chapter of the Book of Acts, widely attributed to Luke, there are several accounts in the first person also affirming Luke's presence in Rome, including Acts 28:16: "And when we came to Rome..."
+According to some accounts, Luke also contributed to the authorship of the Epistle to the Hebrews.

 Luke died at age 84 in Boeotia, according to a "fairly early and widespread tradition".
 According to Nikephoros Kallistos Xanthopoulos, Greek historian of the 14th century (and others), Luke's tomb was located in Thebes, whence his relics were transferred to Constantinople in the year 357.